 A/N: I promise more recaps of Awl will be forthcoming.
 I just had to get this rant out of my system!

 Even when life got tough recently for Shamrockmom, it wasn’t enough to keep me from watching Korean drama shows.
-However, I made several major errors in judgement–namely watching high level ridiculousness and not dropping these shows like hot potatoes.
+However, I made several major errors in judgment–namely watching high-level ridiculousness and not dropping these shows like hot potatoes.
 This is how I know things are going off the rails for me–I keep watching stuff I know is bad for my brain.
 Thankfully, I have turned a corner, as I quickly dropped “Imaginary Cat”, which has the most annoying female lead I’ve seen to date.
 I cannot decide if the actress is plain awful, or if her character is merely written that way.
 As much as I wanted to see the cuteness of both the cat and Yoo Seong Ho, I couldn’t even make it to Episode 4.

 *screencaps from Viki.com and Dramacool.cc*

 Let’s start with the end of “She Was Pretty”.
 After Episode 13, I was confident that the show would go into freefall, and introduce some crazy dark ending.
 I was frankly shocked at the fluff and cuteness that we viewers were served up, but even more shocked at how many loose ends and plotholes were left by the writer.
 Here’s a biggie: